The City of Odessa's Bob Derrington Water Reclamation Plant is located in Midland County.

-The Derrington Plant has a very active reuse program for its high quality effluent.
-Up to 3.0 MGD is used by a local industry for cooling tower and fire protection water.
-In addition, up to 3.0 MGD is used for irrigation purposes.
-Irrigation customers include golf courses, Texas Department of Transportation, city parks, and one of Texas' first residential reuse projects.
+The Derrington Plant has a very active reuse program for its high-quality effluent.
+Pioneer Natural Resources takes up to 6.2 MGD for fracking purposes.
+Up to 3 MGD is used for irrigation purposes.
+Irrigation customers include golf courses, city parks, and one of Texas' first residential reuse projects.
 Reuse water is also used at Memorial Gardens to maintain a satisfactory water level in the pond.

 Sludge generated at the Derrington Plant is dewatered using a belt filter press and is disposed of at a TCEQ-approved landfill.

 The Derrington Plant is also home to the Pretreatment Division.
 They conduct inspections on all grease traps, sand traps, and liquid waste haulers for all of Ector County.
 If you have any questions on traps, Ordinances, or Liquid Waste, please contact the Pretreatment Department at 432-563-0791 or 432-563-3417.